ibm-cloud-docs/vpc/bs_snapshots_create_mvs.md

 - The IDs of the source volumes.
 - The resource group ID, which is optional.
 However, you can't change the resource group after the snapshot is created.
 - Any tags that you want to attach to the snapshots.

+Consistency groups are not supported for second-generation storage volumes yet.
+{: exception}

 ## Creating a consistency group snapshot in the console
 {: #mvsnapshot-create-ui}